alex-67/fractals_1/README.md

 # fractals_1
 The app generates fractals by the parameters a user inputed.
-The are built-in fractals that you can choose and generate with your parameters:
+There are built-in fractals that you can choose and generate with your parameters:
 - Sierpinski carpet
 - Sierpinski triangle
 - Koch snowflake